 The mystery genre is about forcing your audience to the edges of their seats by asking them to flex their brain to unravel the clues you’ve tangled together like Christmas lights or spread out like bread crumbs.

-But there is a wide array of mystery base plots that all have their own unique flavor.
+But there is a wide array of mystery-based plots, and each has its own unique flavor.
 Mystery fans usually have a favorite type of mystery book that they devour by the dozens, and they want to know quickly whether your book meets their preferences.
 Publishers are even more persistent in their desire to understand exactly where your mystery novel fits in the market.
 To provide that answer, you need to understand the subgenres.
 In mystery, especially, it’s wise to uncover which genre you’re aiming for before you write a single word.

 Ah, the one that started it all.
 This is the ultimate interactive puzzle game.
 A fully narrated CLUE.
 Your reader follows along with your detective’s perspective, learning new information only as the detective does.
 The crime is pretty much always a murder, though there are exceptions to every rule.
 Somebody’s dead and your reader is going to feel like they personally solved “whodunit,” if you do your job right.
 By the final climactic scene where the killer is revealed, your reader should have all the clues necessary to solve the murder, even if they haven’t actually put them together yet and need your detective to tell them.